scwdev/motw_db/README.md

-# Database and Backend for Monster of the Week Hunter Creator
+# Monster of the Week DB
+### Relational Database for MotW Character Generator